Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/SNS.md

 - A publisher sends messages to a topic
 - Topics can have subscribers which will receive messages from a topic Supported subscribers are:
    - HTTP(s)
    - Email (JSON)
    - SQS queues
    - Mobile Push Notifications
    - SMS messages
    - Lambda Functions
 SNS is used across AWS for notifications, example CloudWatch uses it extensively It is possible to apply filters to a subscriber
 - Fan-out architecture: single topic with multiple SQS queue subscribers
-- SNS offers delivery status for supported subscribers which are HTTP, Lambda and SQS
+   - SNS offers delivery status for supported subscribers which are `HTTP, Lambda and SQS`
    - SNS supports delivery retries
    - SNS it is a HA and scalable service within a region
 - SNS supports Server Side Encryption (SSE)
-- We can use cross-account access to a topic via topic policies While both Amazon SNS (Simple Notification Service) and Amazon SES (Simple Email Service) can be used to send emails, they are designed for different purposes and use cases.
-Here's why you might use SNS to send emails even when SES is available:
+- We can use cross-account access to a topic via topic policies

 ### 1. **Multi-Protocol Messaging with SNS**
    - **Multi-Protocol Support**: Amazon SNS is a flexible notification service that supports multiple protocols, including HTTP/S, SQS (Simple Queue Service), Lambda functions, SMS, mobile push notifications, and email.
 This makes SNS ideal for scenarios where you need to send notifications through different channels, not just email.